tscomm99/purple-team-workshop-2025-01/blue-verification.md

   - Check the name of the detection `....yml` for hints
   - Check the search expression or the URL to the Sigma HQ yml file which is the source of the detection rule
   - Expand the notable line by clicking on `>`
-  - Check the left side `Additional detils`
+  - Check the left side `Additional details`
   - Check the contents of `Original Event` on the right half
   - The data after `<Data Name='CommandLine'>` contains the command line executed